Sookie-S/HybridMine/README.md

 #####################################

+In the "Script" Directory, there is:
+- pipeline.sh (the main execution file)
+- blast_parser.pl
+- orthologs.py
+- homologs.py
+- prediction.py

-1 - In the "Data" Directory add:
+1 - In the "Data" Directory, please add the Fasta files containing the genes of the hybrid genome, parent A and parentB:
 - [Hybrid].fasta
 - [ParentA].fasta
 - [ParentB].fasta